0xPuffin/write/Earth, Sun, and Air.md

 ----

 Theres recently been a lot of activity around bringing dao ownership styles into the IRL real estate game.
-Three of the big ones i've seen have been (cityDAO)[https://twitter.com/CityDao], (Praxis Society)[https://twitter.com/PraxisSociety], and (Kong Land)[https://kong.land/].
+Three of the big ones i've seen have been [cityDAO](https://twitter.com/CityDao), [Praxis Society](https://twitter.com/PraxisSociety), and [Kong Land](https://kong.land/).
 Each one is taking a different approach to find a place in the existing legal structures of the world.

 ### CityDAO 💨
 ![](https://i.imgur.com/HtIxp7n.png)